AdobeDocs/campaign-classic.en/help/reporting/using/using-the-descriptive-analysis-wizard.md

 topic-tags: analyzing-populations
 ---

-# Using the descriptive analysis wizard{#using-the-descriptive-analysis-wizard}
+# Use the descriptive analysis wizard{#using-the-descriptive-analysis-wizard}

 To create a descriptive analysis report, use the dedicated wizard.
 Configuration depends on the data to be analyzed and on the desired rendering.